sourcegraph/handbook/content/departments/engineering/teams/cody-strat/index.md

 ## Company Specific Measures of Success

 The Cody Strategic team works very closely with a few customers at a time.
 We will use these metrics to determine when we believe a customer is successful and loving Cody.
-The Cody Strategic team will only accept new customers once existing customers show the below results[1]:
+The Cody Strategic team will only accept new customers once existing customers show the below results:

-- % of completions accepted (Target: TBD)
+- % of completions accepted
-- iARR (expansion or net new) realized from Cody (Target: TBD)
+- iARR (expansion or net new) realized from Cody
-- % DAU/Available developers (Target: TBD)
+- % DAU/Available developers

 ## What customers does the Cody Strategic team work with?